-You absolutely, no doubt, 100% positively HAVE to have a separate set of supplies for your skin care making needs.
+You absolutely, no doubt, 100% positively HAVE TO HAVE a separate set of supplies for your skin care making needs.

-Luckily, many of the recommendations on this page only need to be purchased once – and you can even improvise on some while you wait for your business to grow.
+Luckily, many of the recommendations on this page only need to be purchased once – and you can even improvise on some while you wait for your business to grow!

 Essential Supplies for your Handmade Skin Care Business